The Ultimate WordPress Multisite Domain Mapping Guide

 Drop the excess and give each subsite on your Multisite network a unique URL.
 Not only does it make all your sites easier to find, it’s also better for branding them.
 Whether you’re setting up unique product subsites for a single company or hosting your client websites on a single Multisite network, domain mapping is the way to go.

-Mapping custom domains to subsites on your WordPress Multisite network isn’t complicated.
+Mapping custom domains to subsites on your WordPress Multisite network isn’t hard.
 Older versions of WordPress had it way harder, just like all our parents during their times!

 WordPress 4.5 has changed the game.
 No more dabbling with third-party plugins and complicated configurations.
 All it takes is a few clicks to get it up and running.